open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bellapps.md

 ## Preparation
 Please go to http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html or use `vagrant global-status` to see if your community BeLL is currently running.
 If not, please go to `ole--vagrant-vi` directory and run `vagrant up`.

+Do not forget to send the screen shot of your community configurations (from earlier when you registered your configurations) to our chat.
+In case you forgot to take the screen shot of your configurations, go to the dashboard, click on manager, click on the configurations tab, take a screen shot of the page, and send it to the Gitter chat.

 ## Watch Videos

 Watch the videos below to learn the basic functions of your BeLL.
 These videos were created a few years ago, but they should do a decent job of introducing you to the BeLL.